 Are they a keeper or should you cut them loose?

 If you are going to offer the employee permanent employment you should issue a letter congratulating them on passing their probation period and confirming their ongoing employment.

 If the employee was unsuccessful in passing their probation period you must still comply with the required notice periods (In most cases, this is one week’s notice or payment in lieu of notice) and pay out all accrued entitlements.

 Here are some steps for best practice during a probation period.

 - Have a solid onboarding program

 - Ensure your business has a culture that reflects your values

 - Be clear in your expectations and communication

 - Give meaningful and timely feedback

-As a manager or business owner it is up to you to set up your employees for success!
+As a manager or business owner, it is up to you to set your employees up for success!